Turkey's Erdogan clamps down further on media amid coronavirus crisis | DW | 21.04.2020

 He accused the opposition media of "waging a war against their own country" and working "night and day to break the nation's morale," warning that they would "drown in their own pools of hatred and intrigues along with terrorist organizations."

-Erdogan has been repeatedly criticised for stamping on press freedom.
-While Turkey rose three places to 154th on the Reporters Without Borders (RSF) press freedom rankings, this attributed to "other countries falling."
+The president has been repeatedly criticised for stamping on press freedom.
+While Turkey rose three places to 154th on the latest Reporters Without Borders (RSF) press freedom rankings, this was attributed to "other countries falling."

 'Until no critical voice is left'